jingshuw/GRAPPLE/README.md

 ## Installation
-The grapple package can be installed from Github
+The GRAPPLE package can be installed in R from this Github repository:

 ```
 library(devtools)
 install_github("jingshuw/grapple")
 ```

-One may also need to install [PLINK](https://www.cog-genomics.org/plink/) for LD clumping, and prepared a suitable LD clumping reference dataset for PLINK.
-One resource of the reference dataset of European population that is used in the GRAPPLE paper is the 1000 genome European reference panel which can be downloaded here http://fileserve.mrcieu.ac.uk/ld/data_maf0.01_rs_ref.tgz, from the [MRCIEU cite](https://github.com/MRCIEU/gwas2vcf).
+One may also need to install [PLINK](https://www.cog-genomics.org/plink/) for LD clumping, and prepared a suitable LD clumping reference dataset for PLINK, if he/she requires GRAPPLE to perform SNP selection.
+One resource of the reference dataset of the European population for clumping, which is also used in the GRAPPLE paper, is the 1000 genome European reference panel downloaded here http://fileserve.mrcieu.ac.uk/ld/data_maf0.01_rs_ref.tgz, from the [MRCIEU cite](https://github.com/MRCIEU/gwas2vcf).

 ## Basic Usage